ztsabili96/scRNAseq_CIN_analysis_in_human_cancer/README.md

 Finally, copyKAT CNV profiles were integrated with per-cell metadata to compute a Chromosomal Instability (CIN) score for each cell.
-CIN score distributions were visualized and compared between aneuploid and diploid populations.
+CIN score distributions were visualized and exploratorily compared between aneuploid and diploid populations.

 ## Results